zacharydenton/noisehack/posts/2017-03-18-build-music-visualizer-web-audio-api.md

 ## Visualizations with WebGL Shaders

 My favorite computer graphics technique is [fullscreen pixel shaders](https://en.wikipedia.org/wiki/Shader) with WebGL.
-Normally several pixel shaders are used in combination with 3D geometry to render a scene, but today we're going to skip the geometry and render the entire scene using a single pixel (aka fragment) shader.
+Normally several pixel shaders are used in combination with 3D geometry to render a scene, but today we're going to skip the geometry and render the entire scene using a single pixel shader (aka fragment shader).
 There's a bit more boilerplate compared to the Canvas API, but the end result is well worth it.

 To start, we need to draw a rectangle (aka quad) covering the entire screen.
 This is the surface upon which the fragment shader will be drawn.